 Above and below this power button are contours in the rubber that drive the eye and the finger/thumb to it.

-The lower third of the brush handle has the Bluetooth, Oral-B and Braun logo in grey/black as well as a battery and charging icon below them.
+The lower third of this Oral-B smart toothbrush handle has the Bluetooth, Oral-B and Braun logo in grey/black as well as a battery and charging icon below them.

 These icons are transparent and have an LED light behind them that illuminate at certain times.